feima09/feima09.github.io/_pages/about.md

 # Home
 &emsp;&emsp;Fei Ma is a Research Scientist at Guangdong Laboratory of Artificial Intelligence and Digital Economy (SZ)（人工智能与数字经济广东省实验室（深圳））, also known as the Guangming Laboratory（光明实验室）, where he leads the Multimedia (MM) Group under the general guidance of Prof. [Qi Tian](https://www.qitian1987.com/index.html).
 His team focuses on <strong>multimodal content understanding and generation</strong>, with research spanning multimodal large language models, agents, video generation, world models, and affective computing.
 Currently, the group brings together over 30 members, including engineers, PhD students, and master's students.

 &emsp;&emsp;He received his Ph.D. in Information and Communication Engineering from Tsinghua University in 2022, and his B.Eng. in Communication Engineering from University of Electronic Science and Technology of China (UESTC) in 2017.
-He has published more than 50 papers in top-tier journals such as TPAMI, TMC, TMLR, and PR, as well as at CCF-A conferences including ICML, NeurIPS, ICLR, CVPR, ACL, AAAI, and ACM MM.
+He has published more than 50 papers in top-tier journals such as TPAMI, TIP, TMC, TMLR, and PR, as well as at CCF-A conferences including ICML, NeurIPS, ICLR, CVPR, ACL, AAAI, and ACM MM.
 He has led more than 10 R&D projects and filed or been granted over 40 Chinese invention patents.
 Prior to joining Guangming Laboratory, he worked at Huawei.
 This combined academic and industrial background drives his commitment to bridging the "last mile" between research breakthroughs and real-world deployment.

 &emsp;&emsp;<span style="color: rgb(255, 0, 0);"><strong>Project collaborations and startup incubation opportunities are always welcome</strong>.
 If you are working on innovative applications of multimodal AI, Agents, world models, or AIGC, and are looking for a research partner to co-create real-world impact, please feel free to reach out by email (mafei@gml.ac.cn). </span>